VerumHades/MoviDB/README.md

    ```

 5. Setup user accounts with permission
-6. Open the script located at:
+6. Open and execute the script located at:

    ```
    sql/credentials.sql